36Bricks/Firmware/README.md

 #### EEPROM (mandatory)
 Manages the storage of brick configuration on embedded EEPROM to save them upon reboot and long-term power off.

+#### SPIFFS (mandatory)
+Manages the storage of web files for brick 'web app' on embedded SPIFFS, 1Mo available.

 #### NTP
 Time sync of the brick